Types of e-learning

 Teachers can record the interactive e-learning sessions as proof that a student attends class.
 Further, the student can review the lessons to get more details or clarification about the subject taught.
 This makes the method one of the best e-learning strategies.
 In fact, it can be combined with text-based learning to provide clarity in case the written materials are difficult for a student to use.

-Simulation E-learning
+Simulation e-learning

 Simulation e-learning relies heavily on graphics, videos, and gamification, among other forms of delivery.
 Institutions or tutors develop the materials.
 This type of learning is animated because the videos or audio materials feature demonstrations.
 It is one of the best formats to use when explaining complex ideas because the student can follow through your explanations.